psevestre/openid-fapi/Financial_API_WD_001.md

 **TLS** – Transport Layer Security

-## 5. Read Only API Security Profile
+## 5. Read-Only API Security Profile

 ### 5.1 Introduction

-The OIDF Financial API (FAPI) is a REST API that provides JSON data representing accounts and transactions related data.
+The OIDF Financial API (FAPI) is a REST API that provides JSON data representing account and transaction related data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

-These API accesses have several levels of risks associated to them.
-Read only access is generally speaking associated with lower financial risk than the write access.
-As such, the characteristics required to the tokens are also different.

-In the following subclauses, the method to obtain tokens are explained separately.
+Read-only access is generally viewed to pose a lower risk than the Write access and as such, the characteristics required of the tokens and method to obtain tokens are explained separately.

-### 5.2 Read Only API Security Provisions
+### 5.2 Read-Only API Security Provisions

 #### 5.2.1 Introduction

-Read Only Access typically is the lower risk scenario compared to the Write access, so the protection level can also be lower.
+Read-Only access is a lower risk scenario compared to the Write access; therefore the protection level can also be lower.
-However, since the FAPI would provide potentially sensitive information, it requires more protection level than a basic [RFC6749] requires.
+However, since the FAPI can provide potentially sensitive information, it requires more protection level than a basic [RFC6749] requires.

-As a profile of The OAuth 2.0 Authorization Framework, this document mandates the following to the Read Only API of the FAPI.
+As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following to the Read-Only API of the FAPI.

 #### 5.2.2 Authorization Server